Teachers Attitudes Toward Science

 • We surveyed 884 teachers who participated in a WCS PD course to measure three components of science attitudes: personal science attitudes, professional science attitudes, and science teaching self-efficacy.

-• All groups experienced improvement in science attitudes from participating in science-focused PD, although the greatest gains were seen by elementary science teachers.
+• All groups experienced improvement in science attitudes from participating in science-focused PD, with the greatest gains were seen by elementary science teachers.

 Context